aws-samples/ec2-lamp-server/README.md

 ## SSL/TLS certificate on EC2 instance

 Amazon CloudFront (`enableCloudFront`) [supports](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html) HTTPS.
-You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a public certificate for your own domain and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.
+You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a non-exportable public certificate at [no additional cost](https://aws.amazon.com/certificate-manager/pricing/) and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.

 The EC2 instance uses a self-signed certificate for HTTPS.
 You can [request and export](https://aws.amazon.com/blogs/security/aws-certificate-manager-now-supports-exporting-public-certificates/) public certificate from AWS Certificate Manager and install it on your EC2 instance.
 You can also use [Certbot](https://certbot.eff.org/pages/about) to obtain and install [Let's Encrypt](https://letsencrypt.org/) certificate on your web server as follows.